eegsynth/eegsynth/module/slewlimiter/README.md

 # Slew Limiter Module

 The purpose of this module is to limit how fast control values from Redis can change.
-This can be used to smooth an otherwise rapidly changing noisy signal, e.g. for the [vumeter](../vumeter) module, or to implement portamento.
+This can be used to smooth an otherwise rapidly changing noisy signal, e.g., for the [vumeter](../vumeter) module, or to implement portamento.

 A `learning_rate` of 0 causes the control values to remain fixed at the historical value.
 With a `learning_rate` of 1, the control value changes instantly.